NRG Esports: Overwatch

 On August 3, 2016, NRG signed the members of the former Overwatch team from Luminosity Gaming.
-NRG owned the Overwatch League team San Francisco Shock from the OWL's inagurial season to its final season in 2023.
+NRG owned the Overwatch League team San Francisco Shock from the OWL's inaugural season to its final season in 2023.
 NRG owned an Overwatch Contenders team competing as the Shock's academy team up until May 8, 2019, when they withdrew their participation in the tournament.

 On May 31, 2024, after orgless team Students of the Game lost their first round matchup in the Overwatch Champions Series Dallas Major to Spacestation Gaming, it was announced that NRG had signed the roster, which would compete under the name NRG Shock, in reference to the former San Francisco Shock Overwatch League team.